Charity Worker Visa

 - Your tuberculosis test results if you are travelling from a country that requires the test

-If you intend to bring any dependent relatives with you to the UK then you will also need to submit documents to prove your relationships with them such as marriage certificates or children’s birth certificates.
+If you intend to bring any dependent relatives to the UK on the Charity Worker visa, you must also submit documents to prove your relationships with them, such as marriage certificates or children’s birth certificates.

 Bringing family members to the UK

-Temporary workers are able to bring certain family members with them to the UK.
+Temporary workers can bring certain family members to the UK on their visa.
 The family members that can join you on your Temporary Worker Charity Visa include:

 - Spouses, civil partners and unmarried partners